 The Clark's Fork is shown flowing to the north at the lower edge of the map.
 At the point where Thompson shows the Swamp Creek trail leading to the Clark's Fork (in the white circle), the river abruptly changes directions, first to the southeast, then again to the north just before it converges with the Flathead River flowing in from the east.
 The towns of St. Regis and Superior, MT, are located on the Clark's Fork along I-90 a few miles south from the bottom of this map.

-At this point, I want to address another longstanding argument about whether or not there were three separate "Flathead House" locations.
-In our opinion, the answer is YES!.
+As previously noted, I want to address the longstanding argument about whether or not there were three separate "Flathead House" locations.
+In our opinion, the answer is YES!

 We believe the facts support that conclusion, and here is how we got there after locating a map that was what we considered to be the final piece of that puzzle.
 After 1821, three Flathead Posts belonged to the HBC.
 However, at any given time between the years 1821 and 1871, only one was actually in operation.

 The first was the original post near Thompson Falls, MT, built by David Thompson in 1809 named Saleesh House.
 It was renamed Flathead House in 1821 by the HBC when it was merged with the NWCo.
 This post continued in operation until burning down in the mid 1820s.

 As a result Flathead House was relocated about ten miles upriver so that beaver hunters coming from the east by way of the Horse Plains did not have to cross Bad Rock using the trail shown in this photo.
 There is no doubt it presented a challenging impediment to travelers, especially old people, children and horses.
 The toe of the nearly impassable, solid-rock, outcrop dropped straight off into the river until construction of the Northern Pacific Railroad was underway and the base was blasted away to allow the track to be laid on level ground.
 The tracks can be clearly seen in this photo.